 There is no fixed rule concerning being out during the application process.
-Ultimately, the choice to disclose an LGBTQ identity to schools depends on the individual.
+Ultimately, disclosing an LGBTQ identity to schools depends on the individual.
 Many schools appreciate having the fullest possible sense of all of their applicants, including that they are LGBTQ.